maxcom/lor-jamwiki/README.txt

 BUILDING FROM SOURCE
 ====================

+See http://jamwiki.org/wiki/en/Building_from_Source for the latest instructions about building the JAMWiki source.
+The instructions below provide a brief overview of the JAMWiki build process.

 The JAMWiki source is available from the Subversion source repository on Sourceforge.net.
 To check out the code, first install Subversion and then